FoxDotBuild/mqtt_class/slides/mqtt.md

   * Goals: Light weight, minimal battery loss, bandwidth.
   * Not actually a message queue.
   * MQTT is not an acronym

 ---

+# Who is Using It?

+ * Find some exciting use examples.

+---